application architecture

 The Gibbon rendering layer, a JavaScript application for dynamic updates, and a native Software Development Kit (SDK) comprise the complex architecture upon which the Netflix TV Application is based.
 The application guarantees fluid UI rendering and responsiveness across multiple TV platforms by utilizing React-Gibbon, a customized variant of React.

-Prioritizing performance optimization means focusing on measures such as frames per second and key input responsiveness.
-Rendering efficiency is increased by methods like prop iteration reduction and inline component creation; performance is further optimized by style optimization and custom component development.
+Prioritizing performance optimization means focusing on frames per second and key input responsiveness.
+Rendering efficiency is increased by prop iteration reduction and inline component creation; performance is further optimized by style optimization and custom component development.
 With a constant focus on enhancing the TV app experience for consumers across many platforms, Netflix cultivates a culture of performance excellence.

 Revamping the Playback Experience: A Journey Towards Modernization

-Netflix has completely changed how people watch and consume digital media over the last ten years.
-But even though the streaming giant has been releasing cutting-edge features regularly, the playback interface’s visual design and user controls haven’t changed much since 2013.
+Over the last ten years, Netflix has completely changed how people watch and consume digital media.
+However, even though the streaming giant has been releasing cutting-edge features regularly, the playback interface’s visual design and user controls haven’t changed much since 2013.
 After realizing that the playback user interface needed to be updated, the Web UI team set out to redesign it.

 The team’s three main canvases were Pre Play, Video Playback, and Post Play.
 Their goal was to increase customer pleasure and engagement.
-By utilizing technologies like React.js and Redux to expedite development and enhance performance, Netflix revolutionized its playback user interface
+Netflix revolutionized its playback user interface by utilizing technologies like React.js and Redux to expedite development and enhance performance.

 Netflix Architecture: Backend Infrastructure